-Requirements for the B.A. in Physics
+B.A. in Physics Requirements

 Group 1.
 General Education Basic, Area, and Integrative Requirements

-Students may choose to graduate under the General Education Basic, Area, and Integrative requirements and graduation requirements in force at the time they entered the UH System, when they entered UH Hilo, or when they graduate, provided there is no break in enrollment lasting longer than one semester.
+Students may choose to graduate under the General Education Basic, Area, and Integrative requirements and graduation requirements in force at the time they entered the UH System, when they entered UH Hilo, or when they graduate, provided there is no break in enrollment.

 Students should meet with their academic advisor to ensure that they enroll in courses that will enable them to meet these requirements as well as requirements for the major and for graduation.
 Some courses may meet both General Education requirements and major requirements.

-The new GE basic, core, and integrative requirements and lists of certified courses are posted at hilo.hawaii.edu/academics/gened/.
+The new GE basic, core, and integrative requirements and lists of certified courses are posted on the General Education website.

 Group 2.
-Major Requirements (Please note any course pre-requisites)
+Major Requirements (72 credits)

-Required Courses in Physics
+- Required Courses in Physics (34)

-- PHYS 330 Electromagnetism (4)
+- PHYS 330 Electromagnetism (3)